After More Than a Century, Brown Palace Has a Woman Executive Chef - 303 Magazine

 The Brown Palace first opened its doors to horse-drawn carriages back in 1892.
-The Palace Arm’s – its largest on-site restaurant – parallels its historical prowess in Denver.
+The Palace Arm’s –one of 6 on-site dining options – parallels its historical prowess in Denver.
 After more than a century-long stint, a pandemic wouldn’t be able to shut its doors for good.
 Instead, the museum-quality mementos have been freshly dusted and await the eyes of excited guests.

 But this ode to the old school Napoleon era isn’t fixated only on tradition, the reopening includes a new head chef, modern plating and fresh ideas.
 It seems juxtaposed at first but underlining it all is the strive for an excellent hospitable experience.